 We are rooted in our two parishes of Cranfield and Wootton and we are also part of the Diocese of St Albans.
-Our ethos, practices and policies are driven by and grounded in our Christian values.
-Whilst we are proud and unapologetic about our Christian ethos, values and vision, we are welcoming of all faiths and people of no faith.
+Our ethos, practices and policies are driven and grounded in our Christian values and we are committed to providing a distinctively Christian, community-focussed education.
+This distinctive educational approach is offered to the community as a gift and, whilst we are proud and unapologetic about our Christian ethos, values and vision, we are welcoming of all faiths and people of no faith.

 We ask every member of our community to commit to observing our Christian values and, whilst our approach to collective worship and prayer is invitational, we ask everyone to be respectful of our faith practices.
-Assemblies do include a Christian act of Collective Worship (a legal requirement of every school) and we invite students of other faiths and no faith to join us in a moment of quiet, respectful reflection.
 We serve the common good and we aim to be a place of hospitality, grace and love, welcoming and serving all.